 Residential comfort near Central Park and Museum Mile

-Situated in a quieter section of Manhattan, this Upper East Side Courtyard offers a more relaxed stay while still being close to Central Park, major museums, and top medical centers.
-The property is associated with Black-owned hospitality investment groups, making it another strong option for travelers who want both comfort and impact.
+Courtyard by Marriott New York Manhattan / Upper East Side offers a more relaxed stay in a quieter, residential pocket of Manhattan while remaining close to Central Park, world-class museums, and leading medical institutions.
+Associated with Black-owned hospitality investment groups, it’s a strong choice for travelers seeking both comfort and meaningful impact.

 –BOOK